Call : 07977 923 298

-If the debtor is an individual it and under £5000 then only a County Court Summons/Judgment would be advised as the new bankruptcy rules require the debt to be £5000 and over to make someone bankrupt.
+If the debtor is an individual and the debt is under £5000 then only a County Court Summons/Judgment would be advised as the new bankruptcy rules require the debt to be £5000 and over to make someone bankrupt.

 If you obtain a Judgement on the debtor then you can make an Application to the Court for a 3rd Party Debt Order on the debtors Bank.
 This will freeze their account until your debt has been repaid.